Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/keyboard-shortcuts.markdown

 A comprehensive list of NetNewsWire’s keyboard shortcuts is always accessible to you in NetNewsWire.
 Just press and hold down the Command (⌘) key for a couple of seconds.
 You will be presented with a list of available shortcuts.
 (This works in all apps.)

-### Do I need to use the Command key?

-In most cases, no, the Command (⌘) key isn’t required – just press the key by itself.
-You only need to use it if it’s listed explicitly.
+You only need to use the Command (⌘) key if it’s listed.

 NetNewsWire’s keyboard shortcuts
 --------------------------------

 Many keyboard shortcuts work everywhere in the app, no matter where you last tapped and what’s selected.

 <table class="keyboard-shortcuts">
 	<thead>